6. Pew Platforms Project

 Work started on Monday, January 15, 2018.
 All went well until articulated skeletons were found side by side under the porch floor near the surface.
 These were deemed to be worthy of special analysis and so delayed the work to lower the porch floor by five weeks.
 Having got the permissions needed, the work started on May 9 again and all the work was completed by May 25.

-You can see weekly reports on the progress as it was made here.
+You can see weekly reports on the progress as it was made by clicking here.
+There is also a short series of photos available by clicking here.

 May/June 2005 Referred to the Diocesan Advisory Committee (DAC).

-May 22, 2009 DAC approve in principle including raised platform area.
+May 22, 2009 DAC approve in principle including raised platform area and new gas-fired heating.

 August 13, 2010 Seek ‘agreement in principle’ from the DAC for electric heating - agreed, but the raised platform not now acceptable.